GTAC-ITEAM-UPV/toeplitz_inertia/README.md

 ![GitHub Repo stars](https://img.shields.io/github/stars/GTAC-ITEAM-UPV/toeplitz_intertia)

+### Software for computing the inertia of a Hermitian Toeplitz-block matrix.

 The code in this zip file is based on algorithm 2.3 in the paper by M. Ng and W. Trench, [“Numerical solution of the eigenvalue problem for hermitian toeplitz matrices”](https://www.researchgate.net/publication/2653424_Numerical_Solution_of_the_Eigenvalue_Problem_for_Hermitian_Toeplitz_Matrices),